2006 Ducati Multistrada 1000s DS Review | Tackle Many Roads

-When Ducati first unveiled its Multistrada in 2004, it was met with a kind of enthused skepticism.
+When Ducati first unveiled the Multistrada in 2004, it was met with a kind of enthused skepticism.
 Many people did not know what to make of the tall, quirky, unconventional-looking motorcycle.
-Stylistically, it lacked the racing pedigree and sleek lines that imbued the other machines rolling out of the Bologna-based factory, which dutifully took its design cues from myriad road racing successes.
+Stylistically, it lacked the racing pedigree and sleek lines that imbued the other machines rolling out of the Bologna-based factory that dutifully take design cues from myriad road racing successes.

-The desmo engine is married to a 6-speed transmission through the traditional Ducati dry clutch.
-Gearing is somewhat tall, resulting in fifth and sixth gears being reserved for long stretches of highway, allowing relatively high speeds at low engine revs for enhanced fuel economy and longer engine life.
+The desmo engine is married to a six-speed transmission through the traditional Ducati dry clutch.
+Gearing is somewhat tall, resulting in fifth and sixth gears being reserved for long stretches of highway, allowing relatively high speeds at low revs for enhanced fuel economy and longer engine life.
 But, really, who’s chasing good fuel economy when riding a motorcycle as fun as this one?

 Once below the halfway mark, the gauge turns skittish, bouncing back and forth between empty and half, giving erroneous low-fuel warnings.
 The trick is to reset your trip meter at each top-off and to know that at around 100 miles you should start looking for fuel.
-(Note: Ducati engineers told me that when the low-fuel warning light comes on, you in fact have nearly two gallons of gas remaining in the tank).
+(Note: Ducati engineers told me that when the low-fuel warning light comes on, you have nearly two gallons of gas remaining in the tank).

 The only other minor annoyance I found with the 1000s has to do with its raised handlebar clamp, which inadvertently makes getting at the ignition key with gloves on a bit of a juggle.
-(Click image to enlarge)

-Whether you are traversing winding canyon roads, dealing with busy city centers, or tackling long-distance travel, as the name Multistrada (“many roads”) implies: If it’s covered with asphalt, the Multistrada 1000s DS can handle it.
+Whether you are traversing winding canyon roads, dealing with busy city centers, or tackling long-distance travel, as the name Multistrada (“many roads”) implies: If it’s covered with asphalt, the 2006 Ducati Multistrada 1000s DS can handle it.